 Stand your ground.
 Your private property rights are a preeminent part of your constitutional rights.
 Secure your meter and pay your bill.
-No one has been cut off for refusing a “smart” meter.
-Contact us if your utility takes such a rash step, and we will go straight to the press.
+Contact us if your utility takes such a rash step like threatening disconnection, and we will help you do what needs to be done- go straight to the press.

 Q: Does the utility own the meter on my house?

 Yes, that is generally considered to be the case (even though you have paid for it!).
 As much as you might dislike the “smart” meter they have forced you or tricked you into having, do not discard or harm it.
 Be assured that the electric “smart” meter ceases to emit RF once it is disengaged from the electrical wiring of your home–at least in the PG&E Silver Springs Network type, there is no back-up battery.Keep it safely in a box or send it back certified mail to your utility.